You are in good hands!

 We are a trustworthy SRA regulated law firm and member of The Law Society.

 Housing disrepair claims protect you and your rights if your landlord has failed to repair the necessary damages within your home.
-Understandably, it may frustrate you to live in unsafe accommodation and cannot get the repair work done in a timely manner.
+Understandably, it may frustrate you to live in unsafe accommodation and not be able to get the repair work done in a timely manner.
+A housing disrepair claim is a legal action taken by a tenant against their landlord to seek compensation or repair for issues related to the poor condition of a rented property.

 Worse still, the disrepair may cause damage to your belongings or even cause you to suffer a personal injury.
 Remember that your landlord owes you a duty of care which they need to take seriously.
 If they have failed, you need to start making enquiries into housing disrepair claims.